gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 title: Sourcing from WordPress
 ---

-This guide will walk you trough the process of using [Gatsby](https://www.gatsbyjs.org/) with [Wordpress Rest Api](https://developer.wordpress.org/rest-api/reference/).
+This guide will walk you through the process of using [Gatsby](https://www.gatsbyjs.org/) with [Wordpress Rest Api](https://developer.wordpress.org/rest-api/reference/).

 WordPress is a free and open-source content management system (CMS).
 Let's say you have a site built with Wordpress and you want to pull the existing data into your static Gatsby site.
 You can do that with [gatsby-source-wordpress](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/?=wordpress).
 Let's begin!